 Kimchi stew is for kimchi lovers.
 The long simmer makes everything uniform and bright.
 The tofu is working some magic, we think.
-It is the perfect medium for taking up all that kimchi pungency and transforming the resulting stew into something strangely delicate.
+Tofu is the perfect medium for taking up all that kimchi pungency and transforming the resulting stew into something strangely delicate.
 Kimchi stew is also a great way to use kimchi that's getting ultra ripe in your fridge.
-You can eat it on its own, with rice, or our favorite of all, over noodles.
+You can eat this stew on its own, with rice, or our favorite of all, over noodles.

 For noodle soup, serving this with egg yolks is absolutely crucial to build body and richness in the broth.
 If raw egg isn't your thing, poach eggs in the stew and serve one (ideally with a runny yolk) with each bowl.